Carla McAuliffe, Ph. D.

 Curriculum Developer

 Through this project, TERC partnered with a textbook publisher (McDougal Littell) to produce inquiry and technology-based activities to accompany a widely used high school Earth science textbook.
-I was a curriculum developer on this project, creating a number of investigations, visualizations, and data centers.
+Role on project: Created investigations, visualizations, and data centers.
 Funded by the National Science Foundation (NSF).

 Presentations and Workshops at Professional Conferences and Meetings (2005 to Present)